ST MARY THE VIRGIN MENDLESHAM

 - When we pray silently in the 'Garden of Gethsemane' we join Jesus in his prayer for the whole world and its needs.

-- witness the priest washing the feet of 12 people, representing the 12 apostles.
+- witness as the priest washes the feet of 12 people, representing the 12 apostles.

 GOOD FRIDAY